 Dieppe has three public outdoor skating surfaces, two are located at Rotary St-Anselme Park, one for skating and one for sports.

 There is also a refrigerated skating oval located at Place 1604.
-The oval is typically open the beginning of December, but it opened early and is available now (Nov 2019) for use.
+The oval is typically open the beginning of December.

 Riverview Outdoor Skating

 There is an ice skating rink at the Winter Wonderland Park in Riverview, located at Quinn Court.